Hantavirus tracker: why a rare rodent virus is suddenly on the global map

 Is the 2026 cruise ship outbreak a public risk?

 WHO assessed the global public-health risk as low in its May 13, 2026 Disease Outbreak News update, while considering risk for people who were onboard moderate.
-ECDC's May 13 page assessed risk to the EU/EEA general population as very low.
-The May 13-14 updates show classification cleanup and contact management, but not sustained spread outside the known exposure network.
+ECDC's May 26 page still assesses risk to the EU/EEA general population as very low.
+The May 28 source check shows 13 linked cases, two recent quarantine detections, and contact management, but not sustained spread outside the known exposure network.

 How can hantavirus risk be reduced?